Want your coffee actually to taste strong, not just hot and dark?

 The best method depends on your setup.
 Whether you’re using a French press, Moka pot, or AeroPress, these proven techniques help you extract bold flavor without sacrificing smoothness.

-Even small adjustments—like tweaking your grind size or switching roast levels—can make a big difference in strength and taste.
+Even small adjustments, such as tweaking your grind size or switching roast levels, can make a significant difference in strength and taste.

 Do you have a favorite trick for making your coffee stronger?
-Please share it in the comments—I’d love to hear your method!
+Please share it in the comments below.
+I'd love to hear your method!

 Want to go deeper?
 Check out my full guides on brewing strong coffee with an AeroPress or Moka pot for step-by-step tips.